SSR framework for Svelte 5 + Bun with islands-based selective hydration

 routes,

-});Use sparingly: bypassing CSRF on a state-mutating endpoint reopens the attack the check exists to prevent.
-For most needs prefer the narrower csrf:trustedOrigins filter or csrf.checkOrigin: false on Mochi.serve().
+});Do NOT bypass CSRF on a state-mutating endpoint; instead, prefer the narrower csrf:trustedOrigins filter or csrf.checkOrigin: false on Mochi.serve().

 Default CookieSerializeOptions merged into every cookies.set() call.
 Per-call options win on a per-field basis. path and domain from defaults also apply to cookies.delete() so the browser still matches the original Set-Cookie.
 Resolved once at startup.
 Sync.